Contact A Lawyer

 Have A Potential Case Reviewed By An Attorney

-The complaint (PDF) was filed by Terry Hill in the U.S. District Court for the District of South Carolina on January 8, who says he was regularly exposed to fire-fighting foam during training and service as a civilian and military firefighter.
+The complaint (PDF) was brought by Patrick Williams and his wife in the U.S. District Court for the District of South Carolina on January 22, indicating he was regularly exposed to toxic chemicals contained in aqueous film-forming foams (AFFF), known as per and polyfluoroalkyl substances (PFAS).

-PFAS were first introduced into the manufacturing industry in the 1940’s because of their ability to resist heat, grease, stains, and water.
-However, since then, the chemicals have been linked to a myriad of adverse health effects including liver damage, thyroid disease, decreased fertility, high cholesterol, obesity, hormone suppression, and cancer.
+The toxic chemicals were first introduced into the manufacturing industry in the 1940’s, because of their ability to resist heat, grease, stains, and water.
+However, since then the chemicals have been linked to a myriad of adverse health effects including liver damage, thyroid disease, decreased fertility, high cholesterol, obesity, hormone suppression, and cancer.